bentljm/pagination_project/distelli/README.md

 **Build** a single page and react JS component that implements an HTML/CSS table that displays the data as rows

+Each row should be one object from the array and each column should be one element of the object.

+The table should have following controls:

+Page Size dropdown: This dropdown will let you select the page size and have values like (5 Items, 10 Items, 25 Items, 50 Items, 75 Items, and 100 Items).
+Next Button: The next button pages forward and loads the next set of rows Prev Button: The previous button page pages backward and loads the previous set of rows
+Count: The count should show the current indices and total number of items (eg: 11-20 of 100)
+Sorting: The rows should be sortable by clicking the column header

 ## Components

-** App.js -- Container component for app
+** App.js: Container component for app
   -handleClick() -- updates active state variable to nav item that is currently selected

-  ** Navigation.js -- Top Nav component
+  ** Navigation.js: Top Nav component
   -checkActiveClass() -- adds 'active' class to nav item that is currently selected

-  ** TableContainer.js -- Container for Table and TableNav Components:
+  ** TableContainer.js: Container for Table and TableNav Components:
     -getTotal() -- returns total length of data array -onSelectChange() -- updates sorting criteria based on dropdown menu -onColumnClick() -- updates sorting criteria based on selected column header